Updated June 2020

-Where did the Marvel Studios journey begin? was it with Toby Maguire’s Spider-Man or Robert Downey Jr as Iron Man.
-The answer to the this question is undeniably the latter.
-With Iron Man not only pressing the reset button on Marvel’s cinematic journey, but also delivering a tour de force in reinvention.
+Where did the Marvel Studios journey begin? was it with Toby Maguire’s Spider-Man or Robert Downey Jr’s Iron Man.
+The answer to this question is undeniably the latter.
+With Iron Man not only pressing the reset button on Marvel’s cinematic journey but also delivering a tour de force in reinvention.

 Iron Man first appeared in comic form in Tales of Suspense #39 in March 1963, with his first solo outing in 1968.
 But it’s his anti-hero credentials that fascinated me as a young comic book reader.
 Providing us with the Marvel reflection of DC Comics Batman.
-As a wealthy arms dealer and businessman slowly becomes a metal clad hero who always sits on the verge of self interest and public good.
+As a wealthy arms dealer and businessman slowly became a metal-clad hero who always sat on the verge of self-interest and the public good.
 However, despite the depth and complexity inherent in the character, Iron Man’s journey to the big screen was problematic.
 With the rights to the character transferring from Universal Pictures to 20th Century Fox and eventually Paramount over an 18 year period.

 Richie Rich (1994)

-Okay we know what you’re thinking!
-Has Cinerama Film gone mad in citing the poor performing Richie Rich as an essential comic book movie?
-Well no we are not mad, and urge you to hear us out on this left field addition to the list.
+Okay, we know what you’re thinking!
+Has Cinerama Film gone mad in listing the poor performing Richie Rich as an essential comic book movie?
+Well no we are not mad, and urge you to hear us out on this left-field addition to the list.

 Created by Alfred Harvey and Warren Kremer in 1953, Richie Rich followed the adventures on the richest boy alive.
-Becoming Harvey Comics most popular character by the early 1960’s.
-His extraordinary wealth accompanied by a charitable need to do good in the wider world.
+Becoming Harvey Comics most popular character by the early 1960s.
+His extraordinary wealth, accompanied by a charitable need to do good in the wider world.
 However, it’s not the comic book character that makes the 1994 film fascinating.
-Instead it is the link between the character and the teenage child star at the films heart.
+Instead, it is the link between the character and the teenage child star at the heart of the film.

-In the film Richie has everything a boy could ever desire, but lacks the most important thing money can’t buy, friends.
-In reality Culkin’s life was in a similar position as the dream of making movies warped into a nightmare of social isolation.
+In the film, Richie has everything a boy could ever desire, but lacks the most important thing money can’t buy, friends.
+In reality, Culkin’s life was in a similar position as the dream of making movies warped into a nightmare of social isolation.
 His teenage longing for escape screaming from the cinema screen in every scene.
-As he bravely try’s to keep up the youthful energy of Home Alone while in turn reflecting the sadness of teenage isolation.
-Ultimately providing us with a comic book film that uncomfortably reflects the last gasps of lonely child star due an extended holiday.
+As he bravely tries to keep up the youthful energy of Home Alone while in turn reflecting the sadness of teenage isolation.
+Ultimately providing us with a comic book film that uncomfortably reflects the last gasps of lonely child star overdue an extended holiday.